Stefan Hakenberg Header

 1. Poem, 2.
 Under Fabric, 3.
 Takes, 4.
 Menuet, 5.
 Transition

-(-) World premiere: 1998, Thomas Knowles Paine Concert Hall, Harvard University, Cambridge, Massachusetts; Diane Heffner (bass clarinet), Janet Underhill (bassoon)
+(-) Premiere performance: 1998, Thomas Knowles Paine Concert Hall, Harvard University, Cambridge, Massachusetts; Diane Heffner (bass clarinet), Janet Underhill (bassoon)

-(-) World premiere of the version for two bass clarinets: 2009, Goethe Institut, Boston, Massachusetts; Dinosaur Annex with Diane Heffner and Katherine V. Matasy (bass clarinets)
+(-) First performance of the version for two bass clarinets: 2009, Goethe Institut, Boston, Massachusetts; Dinosaur Annex with Diane Heffner and Katherine V. Matasy (bass clarinets)